 Any commands written to the chip during the Embedded Erase algorithm are ignored.
+Note that a hardware reset during the chip erase operation immediately terminates the operation.
 The Chip Erase command sequence should be reinitiated once the device has returned to reading array data, to ensure data integrity.